-We have a directors' compensation program for our non-employee directors, which utilizes annual retainers, per meeting fees, and restricted stock grants.
-This program was revised in the third quarter of 2011 based on a peer review of director compensation performed by Mercer in 2011.
-Prior to the change in our program, new non-employee directors, upon appointment or election to the Board of Directors, received an award of restricted stock under our 2008 Equity Incentive Plan (the "Equity Incentive Plan") valued at \$20,000, which vests on the one year anniversary of the date of grant, subject to accelerated vesting in the event of a change in control.
-For serving on the Board of Directors, our non-employee directors also received an annual retainer of \$60,000 in cash or, at their election, an annual retainer consisting of \$30,000 in cash and an award of restricted stock under our Equity Incentive Plan valued at \$35,000.
+We have a directors' compensation program for our non-employee directors, which utilizes annual retainers, and restricted stock grants.
+New non-employee directors, upon appointment or election to the Board of Directors, receive an award of restricted stock under our 2008 Equity Incentive Plan (the "Equity Incentive Plan") valued at \$20,000, which vests on the one year anniversary of the date of grant, subject to accelerated vesting in the event of a change in control.
+For serving on the Board of Directors, our non-employee directors also received an annual retainer of \$40,000 in cash and an award of restricted stock under our Equity Incentive Plan valued at \$60,000.
 The cash portion of the annual retainer is paid quarterly while the restricted stock grants to our non-employee directors are made after our annual meeting of stockholders each year and vest on the earlier of the one year anniversary of the date of grant or immediately prior to the following year's annual meeting of stockholders, subject to acceleration in the event of a change in control.
-In addition, our lead independent director received an annual cash retainer of \$33,333, each non-employee director received an annual cash retainer for service on a Board committee of \$5,000, and each committee chair received an additional annual cash retainer of \$2,500, except for the chair of the Audit Committee, whose additional annual cash retainer was \$5,000.
-We also paid our non-employee directors a fee of \$2,000 per meeting for each quarterly meeting of the Board of Directors attended.
+In addition, our lead independent director receives an annual cash retainer of \$33,333, each non-employee director receives an annual cash retainer for service on a Board committee of \$5,000, and each committee chair receives an additional annual cash retainer is \$10,000.
+We reimburse all of our directors for reasonable expenses incurred to attend our Board of Directors and committee meetings.